ErikBoonprakong/chess-websocket/README.md

 # chess-websocket
-Socket.io websocket connection for multiplayer chess app
+Socket.io websocket connection for multiplayer chess app.

 This has been deployed to Heroku at the URL: "https://chessyem-websocket.herokuapp.com"